 Revisions to the CTR Concrete Combined Advisory and Disclosure Form

 CT REALTORS® created a voluntary Concrete Combined Advisory and Disclosure Form to assist REALTORS® working with clients and customers in receiving important information about the crumbling foundation issue and ensuring specific information is asked and disclosed related to seller knowledge about any repairs, tests and inspections on a subject property.
-The recent revisions include separating the questions about repairs and tests; adds a question about any inspections performed by licensed professionals, and adds an additional buyer notice that "A visual inspection is just a statement of condition at the moment of time of inspection, and is not necessarily a prediction of the future of the foundation."
-View the revised Combined Concrete/Foundation Advisory and Disclosure Form which is also now updated in our forms library with ZipLogix and Instanet.
+View the 12/13/18 revised Combined Concrete/Foundation Advisory and Disclosure Form which is available in our forms library with ZipLogix and Instanet.

 Info and Advisory on Concrete Foundations

 You can find the electronic and print versions of CTR’s Foundations Advisory issued on 11/20/15, and last revised on 1/15/19 at our website through the links below.

-There are now two versions of the form, one for buyers and one combined advisory and disclosure for buyers and sellers.
+There are two versions of the form, one for buyers and one combined advisory and disclosure for buyers and sellers.
 The combined advisory and disclosure and buyer's advisory are available through these links.
-Both seller’s and buyer’s advisories are also available in our CTR Forms Library with zipLogix and Instanet.
+Both advisories are available in our CTR Forms Library with zipLogix and Instanet.

 The Connecticut Department of Consumer Protection (DCP) issued a report on 12/30/2016 updating the public on the status of the State's scientific and other research to determine the scope and extent of a problem with reported crumbling concrete foundations.